North Dakota

 Delayed Notice for Law Enforcement

-Section 51-30-04 allows notification to be delayed if a law enforcement agency determines that the notification will impede a criminal investigation.
+Section 51-30-04 allows notification to be delayed if a law enforcement agency determines that it would impede a criminal investigation.
 The entity must provide notification as soon as the law enforcement agency advises that the notification will no longer compromise the investigation.

 Alternate Compliance

 Section 51-30-06 provides that an entity is deemed in compliance with Chapter 51-30 if it maintains its own notification procedures as part of an information security policy, provided those procedures are consistent with the timing requirements of the statute.
-Entities that comply with breach notification requirements under federal law (such as HIPAA or GLBA) are also considered compliant with North Dakota's law.
+Entities that comply with breach notification requirements under federal law (such as HIPAA or GLBA) are also considered compliant.

 Enforcement and Penalties